-According to TalentRocket culture is shaped through daily work rituals, habits and norms, and these go to hone your company’s unique personality.
+According to ThriveMap culture is shaped through daily work rituals, habits and norms.
+All of these contribute to your company’s unique personality.

 Laura, Happiness Manager at KeyAGENT told us that their recipe to a strong company culture is combining learning and happiness

-“Buy weird toys for the office, give people a welcome party at the end of their first day, hold wacky socials that encourage actual friendships to form” Laura, KeyAGENT
+“Buy weird toys for the office, give people a welcome party at the end of their first day, hold wacky socials that encourage actual friendships to form.”

 Don’t forget to celebrate.
 When you’ve found an office that suits you, celebrate.
 When you’ve had a good day, celebrate.
 We often forget to celebrate the progress that we’ve made because we’re so focused on the end goal.
 Celebrate all your achievements, small or big.

 What your office needs, depends on your company.
 But here are some general tips that’ll apply to most.

 First things first, you’re gonna need some good desk chairs.
 Here’s Giorgio Cassella from tuition startup Tutora on why the right chair underpins a brilliant business.